A Diverse Community

 For incoming students:

-- Connecting Columbia Law, our pre-orientation event focused on welcoming and empowering incoming 1Ls who are from communities that have been historically underrepresented in law schools.
+- Connecting Columbia Law, our pre-orientation event focused on welcoming and empowering incoming 1Ls who are "firsts", including from communities that have been historically underrepresented in law schools.
+All 1Ls are welcome.

 - Student workshops and trainings focusing on the Law School's commitment to equity and sharing tools for cultivating inclusion and resiliency (for example, our Creating an Inclusive Community workshop during 1L Orientation, Campus Conversations, and the Community Citizenship Initiative for all new students).